 Needlework for Missions

-The United Methodist Church at Wentzville Women meet in the church on the second Thursday of the month for a program and potluck lunch.
+The United Women in Faith meet in the church on the second Thursday of the month for a program and potluck lunch.
 They are dedicated to mission service in the church, community and the world.
-Ongoing annual activities include Lydia Circle Quilters and their popular fall Ham and Turkey Dinner.
+Ongoing annual activities include Lydia Circle Quilters and their popular Fall Turkey Dinner.
 For more information, contact the church office at 636-327-6377.